 The Danish Minister of Industry, Business and Financial Affairs appoints the members of the Board.

-Everyday operation of the licences, including the work with exploration, production and sale of oil and gas from the oil and gas licenses, is handled by the staff employed at Nordsøenheden.
+Everyday operation of the licences, including the work with production and sale of oil and gas from the oil and gas licenses and the development of Denmark’s position in the field of carbon storage , is handled by the staff employed at Nordsøenheden.